|

 Scan of Robin Gandy's letter in the Turing Digital Archive

 - Alan M. Turing, Sara Turing, Heffers, Cambridge (1959).
-There is also a Japanese translation.

 - The Universal Turing Machine, a Half-Century Survey, ed.
 R. Herken, Kammerer & Unversagt, Hamburg, and Oxford University Press (1988).
 Part One of the volume contains important analytical articles on Turing's own work by leading logicians of his era: